Technique

 Selection process:

-• Pre-professional Level: From 12 years old.
-Send curriculum vitae and a short video dancing, lasting between 30 seconds and 60 seconds.
+• Pre-professional Level: From 13 years old.
+Send a resume and a short video of you dancing, lasting between 30 seconds and 60 seconds.

 Interested individuals should send the information to [email protected]

-Note: To submit videos, it is advisable to use WeTransfer, YouTube, or a similar platform.
+Note: To submit videos, it is advisable to use platforms such as WeTransfer, YouTube, or similar services.

 If selected, you will receive a confirmation email with information on the next steps.